 You may be asked to keep a dressing over the wound, or your provider may suggest leaving the wound open to air.

-Keep the site clean and dry by washing it once a day.
+Keep the site clean and dry by washing it 1 to 2 times a day.
 You will want to prevent a crust from forming or being pulled off.
 To do this:

 - Your provider may suggest using petroleum jelly or an antibiotic ointment on the wound.